SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

-A final example is ideological attack,
+A final example is ideological attack.